 - Open the can of chickpea, drain under a sieve and rinse them under cold water.
 Shake the sieve to remove any water, then place the chickpeas onto a large baking sheet covered with parchment paper.

-- Slightly rub the chickpeas with a clean towel or absorbent paper to remove a part of the moisture.
+- Gently rub the chickpeas with a clean towel or absorbent paper to remove a part of the moisture.
 If some skin peels off of the chickpeas, leave it and remove it later.

 - Bake for 50 minutes, making sure you stir them with a wooden spoon every 20 minutes to roast all sides.
 Keep baking until the chickpeas are hard, smaller in size, very dry and crispy.
 The best way to test if they are ready is to eat one!
 If not crunchy and too soft, keep baking.

 - Remove from the oven and cool on the baking sheet while you melt the chocolate.